Tachograph Systems: What You Need To Know

 There are two different types of tachograph, analogue and digital.

 Arctic vehicles (refrigerated transport lorries) are another type of large goods vehicle that tachographs are important for.
 Professional drivers using refrigerated transport lorries must still comply with the drivers’ hours rules and the data recorded by tachographs helps demonstrate compliance.
-Even some farmers have started using tachograph devices for their vehicles to provide them with peace of mind.
+Ffarmers also use tachograph devices for their vehicles to provide them with peace of mind.

 The associated legislation, simplicity and convenience of digital systems means analogue systems have largely become a thing of the past.
 Data from an analogue system has to be accessed by physically taking the tacho to the office or vehicle depot, whereas data from a digital tacho can be sent remotely.